background

 Translate for us

 We accept translation pitches for non-fiction writing from around the world.
-We’re looking for great reportage pieces of 2,000-6000 words, long-form journalism or other narrative non-fiction, published in a language other than English, in print, online or in other formats.
+We’re looking for great reportage pieces of 2,000-6,000 words, long-form journalism, or other narrative non-fiction, published in a language other than English, in print, online, or in other formats.

 Write for us

-Street Talk: These are 400-800-word original articles for the magazine about what the hyperlocal story is on everyone’s lips in your hometown/ village/ city/ region outside the Anglosphere that give us a sense of place, time and personality.
+These are 400- 800-word original articles for the magazine about what is the hyperlocal story on everyone’s lips in your hometown/ village/ city/ region outside the Anglosphere, that give us a sense of place, time and personality.
 We welcome pitches from non-professional writers, including in languages other than English.
 We will work with you on editing and translation.
-If you have an idea, get in touch and we can send further guidelines.
-We pay a flat fee of £100.

-Photograph for us
+Photograph or draw for us